 Most of the students in Counselor Education complete their programs and graduate in August (School Counseling students complete their program and graduate in May).
-Deadlines for applications may change, but currently, the filing deadline for students graduating in August is February 1-April 1 (for students graduating in May, the deadline filing deadline is September 1-November 1).
+Deadlines for applications may change, but currently, the filing period for students graduating in August is February 1-April 1.
+For students graduating in May, the filing period is September 1-November 1.
 Consult the CGSR website for dates, deadlines, and graduation forms.